domas404/progress_tracker/README.md

 # PROGRESS tracker app

-Progress tracker is a hybrid mobile app made using the React Native framework with the help of Expo.
+Progress tracker is a hybrid mobile app made with React Native and Expo.

-> Note: This project was created in order to advance front-end and multi-platform mobile app development skills.
-It is by no means finished or ready for production.
+> Note: This project was created in order to advance front-end and cross-platform mobile app development skills.
+It is by no means finished.
 However, all implemented functionalities are fully operational in a debugging environment.

+## About
+This app let's you track progress of your tasks by providing the percentage of completed subtasks.
+In order to do this, subtasks are given weight values, depending on the effort needed to complete them (the weight of each subtask defaults to 1, if not provided otherwise).

+## User Interface

 ### How to add a new task?
 1. Press Add button in the bottom right of the screen.